ckswilliams/modOpenREM/docs/postgresql.rst

 Change the security configuration
 =================================

 The default security settings are too restrictive to allow access to the database.
+Assumes version ``9.4``, change as appropriate.

 .. sourcecode:: console